someengineering/fixinventory/docs/source/setup.rst

 For instance the boolean ``--fork`` would become ``CKWORKER_FORK=true`` or ``--collector aws gcp`` would become ``CKWORKER_COLLECTOR="aws gcp"``.

-*Important*: Every plugin will add its own CLI args to those of :ref:`ckworker`.
+*Important*: Every plugin will add its own CLI args to those of :ref:`setup-ckworker`.
 Check the individual plugin documentation for details or use ``ckworker --help`` to see the complete list.

 Run ckworker
 ------------
-Now you can connect :ref:`ckworker` to the previous setup :ref:`ckcore`.
+Now you can connect :ref:`setup-ckworker` to the previous setup :ref:`setup-ckcore`.
-Please match your parameter values to reflect your environment while running :ref:`ckcore`.
+Please match your parameter values to reflect your environment while running :ref:`setup-ckcore`.

 We add the ``--verbose`` on first start to get used to what is happening exactly.
 You can skip this argument later to reduce log output volume when all components are set up.

-Add ``--ckcore-uri`` and ``--ckcore-ws-uri`` if :ref:`ckcore` is running on another instance or port.
+Add ``--ckcore-uri`` and ``--ckcore-ws-uri`` if :ref:`setup-ckcore` is running on another instance or port.

 Add ``--ckcore-graph`` if you want to change the default name of the graph in the database to something other than 'ck'.
-Keep in mind that you need to adjust ``--ckcore-graph`` for :ref:`cksh` and :ref:`ckmetrics`, too.
+Keep in mind that you need to adjust ``--ckcore-graph`` for :ref:`setup-cksh` and :ref:`setup-ckmetrics`, too.

 As we are using AWS in this example, please replace ``--aws-access-key-id`` and ``--aws-secret-access-key`` with values matching your environment.